apache/camel-performance-tests/profiling/kafka/kafka-azure-storage-blob/README.md

 jbang  -Dcamel.jbang.version=3.15.0-SNAPSHOT  camel@apache/camel run --jfr-profile=profile data/sources/camel-jbang-route.yaml
 ```

-You'll get at jfr recording file once the application will be stopped.
+You'll get at jfr recording file once the application will be stopped in your working directory.

 ## Send messages to Kafka